Here's How to Install the Final iOS 16 Beta Before Release

 This story is part of Focal Point iPhone 2022, CNET's collection of news, tips and advice around Apple's most popular product.

-The newest software for iPhone, iOS 16, is rolling out next week, Apple announced at its "Far Out" event on Wednesday.
+The newest software for iPhone, iOS 16, is rolling out Monday, Apple announced at its "Far Out" event earlier this week.
 The most exciting new features include the ability to unsend and edit text messages, a customizable lock screen, an intelligent cropping feature for photos, and a battery percentage back in the status bar.

 The new iPhone software will be released on Sept.
 12, shortly before the newly announced iPhone 14 goes on sale.
 But you can try out all of its features now for free by downloading the final public beta release of iOS 16, known as iOS 16 Release Candidate -- as long as you have a compatible iPhone, like the iPhone 12 or iPhone 13.